MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 #### Manually upgrading

-To minimize disruptions and ensure a smooth upgrade process for your AKS cluster, it's recommended to follow this upgrade approach:
+To minimize disruptions and ensure a smooth upgrade for your AKS cluster follow this upgrade approach:

 - **First upgrade the AKS control plane.** Begin by upgrading the AKS control plane.
 This involves upgrading the control plane components responsible for managing and orchestrating your cluster.
 Upgrading the control plane first helps ensure compatibility and stability before upgrading the individual node pools.
 - **Then upgrade your system node pool.** After upgrading the control plane, upgrade the system node pool in your AKS cluster.
 Node pools consist of the virtual machine instances running your application workloads.
 Upgrading the node pools separately allows for a controlled and systematic upgrade of the underlying infrastructure supporting your applications.